Jenny Eclair: Radio

 Until April 2008, Eclair hosted a weekend talk show on LBC 97.3.
 Her other radio credits include appearing on BBC Radio 4 in the Just a Minute quiz and afternoon plays, various comedy shows on BBC 7 and regularly has covered for Sandi Toksvig on LBC's weekday lunchtime chat show (now defunct).

+Between 2014 and 2022, Eclair wrote seven series (36 episodes) of Little Lifetimes, short monologues for female actors, broadcast on BBC Radio 4.
+As well as Eclair herself, actors including Dame Harriet Walter, Haydn Gwynne, Monica Dolan, Vicki Pepperdine, Imelda Staunton, Anita Dobson and Ruth Sheen have been the monologist.

-She has also hosted her own show on the London radio station LBC Radio and starred in various stage productions.
+Eclair has also hosted her own show on the London radio station LBC Radio and starred in various stage productions.

 Eclair sat in for Danny Baker on BBC London 94.9 from Tuesday 30 August until Friday 2 September 2011.

 Other work

 Eclair fronts the Food Standards Agency's salt reduction campaign "Salt, is your food full of it?".